 - If you have been a good cardholder and have paid off your loan every single month during the introductory period, the bank might reduce your monthly payments

-- Also, owning one of these 0% interest credit cards might be responsible debt management which could help you improve your credit score.
+- Also, owning one of these 0% interest credit cards might be responsible for debt management which could help you improve your credit score.

 - Some credit cards allow users to transfer debt from one card to another and [ay them off with different cards.
-Such debt includes personal loans, student loans and others.
+Such debt includes personal loans, student loans, and others.

 - If you fail to make a payment on your new 0% APR card, the issuer may consider it a breach of the conditions of the promotional offer and begin charging the normal APR immediately.

 - Using a credit card with a 0% APR to transfer a big debt might influence your credit utilization (how much of your available credit you're presently using), which can lead to a drop in your credit score.
 Fortunately, by continuing to pay down your transferred debt, you may increase that percentage.